springernature/frontend-playbook/practices/oocss.md

 - Separation of container and content: Avoid the use of location-dependent styles and always aim to identify containers and components that can be reused

-In this regard it privileges lack of repetition in the stylesheet over increases to the size of the HTML through the addition of extra classes.
+As a general principle OOCSS privileges lack of repetition in the stylesheet over increases to the size of the HTML through the addition of extra classes.

 ## Why we use OOCSS